In this lesson students will:

 Explain that the filmmaker, Andrew Goldberg and his assistants worked with historians and other scholars as well as decedents of victims, perpetrators, and bystanders of the Armenian Genocide to create the film.
 The film combines scholarly insights along with primary source material in an attempt to testify to the horrors of the Armenian Genocide.
 In this activity, students will explore some of that evidence for themselves.

 Divide students into six small groups to look at some of the evidence.
-Assign each group one of the documents from the readings list above.
+Assign each group one of the 5 readings from Crimes Against Humanity and Civilization listed in the Materials section above.
 Help students locate the primary source document contained within each reading.
-One group can be given a selection of photographs as their document.
+The sixth group can be given a selection of photographs from Armin T. Wegner's Photographs their document.
 Students should consider the following questions about their document:

 - Describe the source.
 What kind of source is it (an interview, a government document, a journal entry, a newspaper article, etc)?